 |2A term||2B term|

 |MATH 237||Elective or AMATH 250|

 What is a CAV and SMAV?
 How are they calculated?

 The CAV (Cumulative Average) is the overall average grade of all courses while a student is in the Faculty of Mathematics.

 The SMAV is your Special Major Average, and the calculation depends on what program and calendar you are in.
-For the Actuarial Science, Actuarial Science Predictive Analytics Option and Actuarial Science Finance Option programs, the special major average, on 2013 and prior calendars is the average grade from the following courses:
+For the Actuarial Science, Actuarial Science Predictive Analytics Specialization and Actuarial Science Finance Specialization programs, the special major average, on 2014 and later calendars is the average grade from the following courses:

 - ACTSC 231 and ACTSC 232